34 Fun Things To Do in Melbourne with Kids [in 2023]

 28. Learn about history at the Old Melbourne Gaol

 If your family loves history, consider a trip to the Old Melbourne Gaol.
-This former prison is now a museum that allows visitors to learn about Melbourne’s fascinating past.
+This once-upon-a-time prison, now a museum, showcases Melbourne’s intriguing history.

-Your family can take guided tours to explore the prison cells, the gallows and the exercise yard.
-You can sit in the governor’s chair and imagine what it would have been like to be in charge of such a tough institution.
+Take a guided tour, peek into prison cells, stand at the gallows and even sit in the governor’s chair and imagine what it would have been like to be in charge of such a tough institution.

-Given the sometimes-scary content at the museum, there are age restrictions, so check these before booking.
+Given the sometimes-scary content at this spooky Melbourne museum, there are age restrictions, so check these before booking.

 Image: Tourism Australia